 Theophany means "the appearance of God."
-After Easter and Pentecost, Theophany is considered the third greatest feast of the Eastern Church, more so than Christmas.
-It commemorates the baptism of Jesus in the Jordan River by St. John the Forerunner.
+After Easter and Pentecost, Theophany is the third greatest feast of the Eastern Churches, greater than the Feast of the Nativity of Christ.
+It commemorates the baptism of Jesus in the river Jordan by John, and the public manifestation of the incarnate Word to the world.

-7:30 am Great Matins

-9:30 am Festal Divine Liturgy (English)11:00 am Festal Divine Liturgy (Ukrainian)
+7:30 am Great Matins 10:00 am Divine Liturgy & Water Blessing (Bilingual)